Mardi Himal Trek

 After passing Middle Camp, we will follow a newly made stone path and enjoy the fantastic mountain views.
 From 2 to 3 p.m., we will rest in one of the well-established lodges, which feel surprisingly cozy for such an isolated location.

 Today marks the highlight of our overall adventure.
-Also considered to be the most challenging part of our entire journey, to complete it, we will start our trek at around 4:30 or 5:00 am, before sunrise.
+Also considered the most challenging part of our entire journey, we will start our trek at around 4:30 or 5:00 am, before sunrise.
 If we successfully reach a viewpoint before dawn, we will see the best views of the camp from there.
-The opinions of entire mountain vistas turning Golden in the morning are the most fantastic sight of Annapurna, Fishtail, and Mardi during the trek.
+The sight of entire mountain vistas turning golden in the morning is the most fantastic sight of Annapurna, Fishtail, and Mardi during the trek.

 From there, we can walk to the Base Camp or return to the High Camp.
 While many trekkers choose to return to High Camp, we highly recommend continuing to Mardi Himal Base Camp, a 3-hour trek further up, to fully experience the grandeur of the Himalayas before heading back to badeldada.